 So as a working definition, let me define spiritual warfare as that aspect of our common struggle as Christians against the machinations of malevolent spiritual creatures that are intent on thwarting God’s redemptive plan for his human creatures. -165.

-After surveying key NT texts and evaluating several contemporary spiritual warfare models, Cole provides his perspective he calls “Toward a Biblically Defensible Model for Spiritual Warfare.”
+After surveying key NT texts and evaluating several contemporary spiritual warfare models, Cole provides his perspective which he calls “Toward a Biblically Defensible Model for Spiritual Warfare.”
 He highlights our union with Christ, the armor of God (Ephesians 6:10f), prayer, and humility among other things.
 He warns against the fanciful and any belief that is “text-less.”
 A “text-less” belief is one that is not based on a biblical text or at least consistent with a biblical text.
 He sees no biblical justification for addressing Satan or demons directly.
 In a parenthetical statement Cole writes:

 (I was once asked at a seminar whether I would speak directly to the devil.
 I replied that we were not on speaking terms.) – p.
 186.